groue/GRMustache/Guides/configuration.md

 GRMustacheTemplate *template = [repo templateNamed:@"profile" error:NULL];
 ```

-Most options can be configured at the template level also.
-The `contentType` property seen above can be set using a pragma tag (see the [HTML vs. Text Templates Guide](html_vs_text.md)).
+Options can be configured at the template level also: this is described below.

 Factory configuration